verdog/bison-flex-brainfuck/README.md

 # bison-flex-brainfuck
-Practice with C++ flex/bison by writing a brainfuck interpreter.
+practice with C++ flex/bison by writing a brainfuck interpreter.

+## note
+this project is not complete yet. it is not currently a functional brainfuck interpreter.

+## requirements
+you will need flex and bison to compile this project.

 ## compiling
 ```